Get s-attributes.

 attributes into so-called "s-attributes".
 There are two basic uses of the

--method: If the argument s_attribute
+s_attributes-method: If the argument s_attribute is NULL

-(default), the return value is a character
+(default), the return value is a character vector with all

 s-attributes present in a corpus.

-is the name of a specific s-attribute (a length-one
+If s_attribute is the name of a specific s-attribute (a length-one

 character vector), the values of the s-attributes available in the

-are returned.
+corpus/partition are returned.

-, the full sequence of the
+If argument unique is FALSE, the full sequence of the

 s_attributes is returned, which is a useful building block for decoding a